-NBA Rumors: Nate Robinson Interested In Chicago Bulls’ Return
+NBA Rumors: Nate Robinson Interested In Chicago Bulls Return

 Should the Bulls entertain a Nate Robinson comeback?

 Of the teams in the playoff chase, the Bulls are the hardest to read.
-The Bulls’ initial plan of younger and more athletic was tossed out after Dwyane Wade expressed his interest in playing for the team.
+The Bulls’ initial plan of younger and more athletic players was tossed out after Dwyane Wade expressed his interest in playing for the team.
 Many of the moves the Bulls have made have been designed to retool the roster, but with the playoffs in reach, a case is made for one more veteran player.

-If the Bulls decide to add to their playoff roster they would have to waive a player, likely Isaiah Canaan in order to bring in more experience.
-In this case, Will Bynum, who has played on the Bulls D-League affiliate would get a lot of consideration.
+If the Bulls decide to add to their playoff roster, they would have to waive a player, likely Isaiah Canaan, in order to bring in more experience.
+In this case, Will Bynum, who has played on the Bulls D-League affiliate, would get a lot of consideration.
 The Bulls have seen Bynum play under their coaching staff, and his reputation as a better defender would give him an edge over Nate Robinson.
 Look for Will Bynum’s name to gain some steam over the next two or three days.

 As for Nate Robinson, he will get a chance at an NBA comeback.
 It just may not be right now, and at least not with the Chicago Bulls.
-Expect him to receive an invitation at an NBA training camp before the start of next season.
+Expect him to receive an invitation to an NBA training camp before the start of next season.
 Whether or not that comes from the Bulls remains to be seen.

 [Featured Image by Mike Ehrmann/Getty Images]